zenlyj/Server-Control-Panel/README.md

 ### Server List
 A list that displays the name and status of all monitored servers.
 Similar to the Windows File Explorer, users are able to select individual entries by `Left Click`.
-It also supports multiple entry selection, whereby users can either select all entries by <br /> `Ctrl-A`, or select multiple entries by `Ctrl-Left Click`.
+It also supports multiple entry selection, whereby users can either select all entries by `Ctrl-A`, or select multiple entries by `Ctrl-Left Click`.

 ### Server Information
 Displays various information of the currently selected server.
 If multiple servers are selected,